 Presentation on the PLACE method and how it has been used for HIV/STI surveillance, behavioral surveillance, program monitoring, size estimation of most-at-risk populations, and program planning.

-Led by Lucie Cluver, Oxford University and Young Carers Project
+Discussion led by Lucie Cluver, Oxford University and Young Carers Project

-Led by Mari Hickman and Kelley McCreery Bunkers
+Discussion led by Mari Hickman and Kelley McCreery Bunkers

-Led by Dawne Walker
+Discussion led by Dawne Walker

 A Child Status Network webinar on the Community Trace and Verify tool and a participatory M&E approach, both applied in Tanzania.

-Led by Ummuro Adano
+Discussion led by Ummuro Adano